FractalFir/tmf/TMF_SPEC.md

 1. Precision - u8 informing how much precision UV has.
 2. Count - u32 informing how many UV's are in this array.
 3. UBA containg count 2D vectors with *Count* components of size *Precision*.
+## 5.1.5 Metadata segment
+Metadata segment is 7.